zhongpeixiang/zhongpeixiang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am an algorithm engineer in the regional Search & Recommendation Group at Lazada, Singapore.
+I am an AI scientist in the AI team at OKX, Singapore.
+Previously I worked as an algorithm expert at Lazada, Alibaba Group.

 I obtained my PhD from Nanyang Technological University (NTU), Singapore, supervised by Prof. Miao Chunyan.
 My research interests are natural langauge processing (NLP) and recommendation systems (RS).
 My undergrad study is at NTU as well 😃.